Bunion Surgery

 Bunion surgery can be covered by your medical insurance.
 The first step is to contact your GP who can provide a referral, your insurance provider will require this in order to authorise a consultation and X-ray with Mr Kaser Nazir.
 Following your appointment, our administrative team will contact you to provide all details required in order to authorise the surgery.
 Some international policies may not require a GP referral or may recommend a chat with their in-house clinical teams to authorise a consultation for bunion surgery with Mr Nazir.

 Keyhole bunion surgery, or minimally invasive bunion surgery, is a modern technique to surgically correct a bunion.
 The procedure is carried out with the aid of a live X-ray machine to cut and reset the bone malalignment using 3-4 small 1 to 3mm incisions to guide the specialised surgical instruments and fix the bones in the corrected position using specialised screws designed for bunion correction.
-As there is minimal scar tissue, the area heals much quicker than more traditional bunion correction.
-Mr Kaser Nazir has seen excellent results with his patients who have reduced pain and quicker recovery.

 The cost for minimally invasive bunion correction will depend on exactly what your surgeon suggests following a consultation and X-rays.
 The fee is approximately £6000 under sedation for one foot and £9000 under sedation to correct both feet at the same time.
 The cost can vary a little depending on whether the procedure is done under local anaesthesia, sedation or general anaesthesia.
 The bunion procedures are usually day case procedures meaning that you will not be required to stay overnight.